toucansites/try-o-template/contents/posts/markdown-basic2/index.md

 ---
 type: post
 title: Markdown Basics - Links, Images, and Tables
-description: This guide will walk you through how to customize the footer
+description: This guide will walk you through how to use links, images, and tables in Markdown
 publication: 2025-01-12 00:00:00
 tags:
   - markdown